 Fox Trail Park

-A new park in the Deerbourne Ridge neighborhood, Fox Trail Park has traditional playground equipment that is modeled after the cute wildlife often spied in the neighborhood.
+Located in the Deerbourne Ridge neighborhood, Fox Trail Park offers traditional playground equipment that is modeled after the cute wildlife often spied in the neighborhood.

 Residents have a ball at Jackson Park, a 3-acre green space for baseball and soccer enthusiasts complete with soccer goals, a backstop and bleachers to watch all the action!